-The pelvis tilts abnormally when these muscles do not work properly. the picture below shows what should happen when standing on one leg (Figure A), and what happens when the muscles aren’t working properly (Figure B).
+When these muscles do not work properly, the pelvis tilts abnormally.
+The picture below shows what should happen when standing on one leg (Figure A), and what happens when the muscles are not working properly (Figure B).
 As you can see, in Figure B, the whole of the opposite side tilts downwards if the muscles are not working properly.
 This leads to a limp and pain felt on the outside of the joint.

-Treatment initially is physiotherapy to build up the strength and endurance of the abductor muscles.
-Frequently, an injection is used to improve pain so that rehabilitation can commence.
+Initial treatment is physiotherapy to build up the strength and endurance of the abductor muscles.
+Frequently, an injection will be used to improve pain so that rehabilitation can commence.
 If this fails, surgical treatment may be necessary.
 Surgical Treatment consists of either repair of the muscles or reconstruction in the case of a complete detachment.

 I had a total knee replacement done and had the best care.
 Yes did experience a long wait to go to surgery but that’s expected in most hospitals.
 Was in for 3 days and couldn’t fault the care, nurses and cleanliness of the hospital.
 Lovely food.
 One nurse in particular always managed to make me smile